sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ### Lesson 3: super()

 Sometimes you want to call the superclass's version of a method.
-If you do not create an ovveriding method, when you call it, it will do the superclasses version by default.
+If you do not create an overriding method, when you call it, it will do the superclasses version by default.

 But what if you want to do the superclass's version and your own?
 Well easy.
 In this lesson, we will learn about the call to super and how to use super with constructors